ministryofjustice/cloud-platform-infrastructure/terraform/cloud-platform-eks/README.md

 ### Bastion

-The `bastion.tf` in this directory will create you all relevant components for a bastion host.
+The `bastion.tf` file calls the bastion module, which creates a bastion instance inside a VPC that will grant access to internal subnets to the members of the team.
 You can use this host to ssh onto your worker nodes.

 ### Cluster Dependences

-Within `main.tf` ...
+Within `main.tf` you'll find creation of:

+- VPCs: internal and external subnets, nat gateways, vpcs, etc
+- Route53 hostzones that your cluster will use
+- AWS Key pairs
+- etc

+### EKS

+`eks.tf` holds the EKS definition, it is being used the official EKS module.
+Inside this file you'll specify workers, IAM permissions, etc.

 ## When do I use this?